passiv/snaptrade-sdks/sdks/ruby/README.md

 ### `snaptrade.authentication.delete_snap_trade_user`<a id="snaptradeauthenticationdelete_snap_trade_user"></a>

-Deletes a user you've registered over the SnapTrade API, and any data associated with them or their investment accounts.
+Deletes a registered user and all associated data.
+This action is irreversible.
+This API is asynchronous and will return a 200 status code if the request is accepted.
+The user and all associated data will be queued for deletion.
+Once deleted, a `USER_DELETED` webhook will be sent.

 #### 🛠️ Usage<a id="🛠️-usage"></a>